 Deadline: March 15th or November 15th

-Each term, the Governor’s Urban Scholarship Program is hosted by the New Jersey Higher Education Student Assistance Authority (HESAA) to support top-performing students residing in the state’s largest cities, including Newark, Paterson, Trenton, Camden, East Orange, and Jersey City.
-Successful applicants must have an Eligibility Index below 10,500, rank in the top 5 percent of their class, have a minimum “B” average, and enroll full-time at participating public or independent institutions.
+Each term, the Governor’s Urban Scholarship Program is hosted by the New Jersey Higher Education Student Assistance Authority.
+It supports top-performing students residing in the state’s largest cities, including:

 Contact